Close-up of an itchy rash on neck showing redness, bumps, and irritation. Medical reference image for causes, symptoms, and treatment.

 2. Eczema (Atopic Dermatitis)

-Eczema is a long-term skin condition that often affects the neck area.
+• Eczema is a chronic skin disorder that frequently affects the neck.
 It causes dry, flaky, and inflamed patches.
 People with eczema are more likely to experience repeated flare-ups of an itchy rash on neck, especially during stress or seasonal changes.

 3. Heat Rash

-Hot and humid weather can block sweat glands, leading to a prickly sensation and small red bumps.
-This type of itchy rash on neck is common in summer or after exercise.
+• Hot and humid weather can block sweat glands, leading to a prickly sensation and small red bumps.
+This kind of itchy neck rash is typical in the summer or following physical activity.

 4. Infections

-- Fungal infections (like ringworm) can cause a red, circular, and very itchy rash.
+• Fungal infections (like ringworm) can cause a red, circular, and very itchy rash.
+For more on fungal treatments, visit our guide on Fungal Acne Treatment.

 5. Skin Irritation